< Canine Health Bytes: Vector-borne disease diagnostics ...

 Pedro P. Diniz, DVM, PhD

-To be available for viewing On Demand
+Now available for viewing On Demand

 Worldwide, diseases that are transmitted by ticks and fleas to companion animals continue to expand in frequency and geographic distribution.
 While a positive test result for a vector-borne disease greatly helps the clinician in providing appropriate care, a negative test result always introduces extra challenges.
 Nowadays, serology and PCR are well-established methods used to diagnose vector-borne diseases (VBDs), but certain limitations of these assays impact the detection of pathogens and our ability to make a correct diagnosis.